 Our corporate volunteer fundraisers also value recognition for their efforts in the local community.
 As a Foundation with roots in the hotel industry, we can support this whilst also achieving our own objectives of reaching small organisations which help young people.

 Each project and the needs of local groups may differ but direct feedback shows that organisations truly value this recognition and support.
-We are excited to continue to develop the Giveaway model and look forward to a busy 2017 including a Glasgow 25 Year Giveaway in partnership with Hilton Glasgow and Daily Record.
-To celebrate their 25th anniversary, Hilton Glasgow are holding a charity Ball in support of the Foundation with funds raised distributed through the Giveaway to local causes supporting young people.
+We are excited to continue to develop the Giveaway model and following the successes of 2017, we look forward to another busy year of Giveaways in 2018.